+The Company's operating activities used \$1.4 million of cash in fiscal 2023, compared with \$0.3 million provided in fiscal 2022.
+The cash used by operating activities in fiscal 2023 was primarily due to net operating loss of \$8.7 million, adjusted for non-cash items such as change in NRV reserve \$1.1 million, and LIFO benefit of \$0.3 million, partially offset by depreciation and amortization of \$6.4 million, equity based compensation of \$0.3 million and sources of working capital of \$1.7 million.
+The source of cash from working capital of \$1.7 million was primarily due to increase in accounts payable due to timing of payments and lower inventories due to extended lead times, partially offset by higher accounts receivable due to increased sales at the end of the fiscal year.

-The Company's operating activities provided \$0.3 million of cash in fiscal 2022, compared with \$3.9 million in fiscal 2021.
-The cash provided by operating activities in fiscal 2022 was primarily due to non-cash items, such as depreciation and amortization of \$6.3 million, inventory write down to NRV \$1.5 million, LIFO effect of \$0.7 million, equity based compensation of \$0.3 million and source of working capital of \$6.0 million, partially offset by the forgiveness of the PPP loan of \$5.1 million and net loss of \$9.6 million.
+The Company's operating activities provided \$0.3 million of cash in fiscal 2022.
+The cash provided by operating activities in fiscal 2022 was primarily due to non-cash items, such as depreciation and amortization of \$6.3 million, inventory write down to NRV of \$1.5 million, LIFO effect of \$0.7 million, equity based compensation of \$0.3 million and source of working capital of \$6.0 million, partially offset by the forgiveness of the PPP loan of \$5.1 million and net loss of \$9.6 million.
 The source of cash from working capital of \$6.0 million was primarily due to reductions in receivables due to lower sales and improved collections as well as decreases in inventories, partially offset by payments to suppliers.

-The Company's operating activities provided \$3.9 million of cash in fiscal 2021.
-The cash provided by operating activities in fiscal 2021 was primarily due to non-cash items, such as depreciation and amortization of \$7.7 million, LIFO effect of \$0.9 million, inventory write down to NRV \$0.3 million, equity based compensation, and source of working capital of \$1.4 million, partially offset by a net gain on insurance recovery combined with loss on disposal of assets of \$2.2 million and deferred income taxes of \$1.3 million and net loss of \$0.7 million.
-The source of cash from working capital of \$1.4 million was primarily due to reductions in receivables due to lower sales and improved collections as well as decreases in inventories, partially offset by payments to suppliers and disbursements related to the fire recovery.